tmtowtdi/WaXWorks/README.md

   * Sounds
     * http://home.comcast.net/~jdeshon2/joewav.html

+## Things that need fixifying

+Code and documentation that needs to be fixed is marked with the string "CHECK".  ack for that and fix the issues.

 ## Status

-Code and documentation that needs to be fixed is marked with the string "### CHECK".
+Project is young, and needs the typical additions, refactorings, etc.  But what's there should run:

+    $ perl bin/app.pl